kwiksher/kwik5tmplt/doc/src/get_started/_index.md

 develop/Solar2D/tools/kwik-editor

-This tool visually edits Soar2D/src files of a Kwik project
+This tool visually edits Soar2D/src files of a Kwik project and is harnessed by Pegasus http-server

 TODO Port kwik5/sandbox/Solar2D_MENU/KwikLiveEditor to the folder above.
 Take diff